Plus98ir/Fortnite_Missions/README.md

 systemctl restart vbucksbot.service
 ```
 * **Also**
 * If you don't have a server or prefer to skip the installation and setup process, you can use my bot.
 Just a heads-up, I am not sure how long it will remain active:
+* The default capacity is set to 200 users for mission notifications.
+To modify this limit on your server, edit the script using nano /root/fortnite_bot/vbucks_bot.py, locate the MAX_USERS = 200 variable, and adjust it to your desired number.
 ```python
 @plus98vbucks_bot